MagedMohamedTurk/Turbomachinery-Rotors-Balancing/README.md

 plt.show()
 ```
 ## The Rotor Balancing Module
-The software in this repository is to give help to field balancing for large machinery.
 The original attempt by me was to create a single python module that takes user variables and give results in an easy way that the balancing personnel does not need heavy knowledge in programming or python language.
 This module is still available in .\Rotor_Balance_Module\, in order to use it:
 1. Clone the repo to your local machine.
 `$ git clone https://github.com/MagedMohamedTurk/Turbomachinery-Rotors-Balancing`